vitiral/trfl/README.md

 A few notes on ropes:
 - For a balanced rope, the time for most operations (seek, insert, etc) is `O(log v + log n)`.
-  Streaming operations like streaming read/write is `O(1)` since it involves just traversing/building the tree from a known location.
+  Streaming operations like streaming read/write is `O(1)` after the initial seek since it involves just traversing/building the tree from a known location.
 - We can choose to re-balance the rope at any time, which will also reduce the number of versions.
 We simply combine the RawData's and create a new rope, then update the version of the parent node.
-- Ropes can start out using small RawData chunks (say maximum ~500 bytes), then the GC can "graduate" them to larger chunks (and more compact storage) if they were not mutated during the cycle.
+- Ropes can start out using small RawData chunks (say maximum ~500 bytes), then the GC can "graduate" them to larger chunks or even SectorData if they were not mutated during the cycle.
 The GC can tell they were not mutated by reading their version structs.

 ## Sector
 The size of a sector is the size of an [Erasure Block].
 It contains some